vunhattruong/crypto-trading-system/README.md

 ### Project structure

-- This project is using Clean Architecture template with some adjustments to make it suitable for the usecase.
+- This project is using Clean Architecture template with some adjustments to make it suitable for the use case.
 - Key concepts:
     - Any layer cannot reference, as well as know nothing about the layer above it
     - `usecase` & `domain` are the core of application, business logic should be defined in here, with minimal or no external libraries,dependencies.

+It is a Maven project, and Java is used as the language.
+Java 17 is set as the compatible version.

+The framework used is Spring Boot.

+API collections are available for you to quickly test the API:

+Postman API collection: ~\crypto-trading-system\src\main\resources\Crypto.postman_collection.json
 ```
-wf-identification
+crypto-trading-system
 │   README.md
 │   ...
 └───domain (Core)